FAQ

 Ideas are not really a problem for me.

 Choosing the good ideas and making sure there’s a whole story to go with them is more challenging.
 I am a big fan of the “throw it all in and see what happens” school of storytelling.
-During the first draft if I know something needs to happen in one part and I’m not sure what, I generally write [TK SOMETHING HAPPENS HERE] and keep going.
-Often I will work out what that thing was and proceed as if it had happened without going back to fill in that piece right away.
-This is entertaining for my first readers, who will be tootling along and suddenly discover that someone has acquired a magical item or broken their arm without any explanation of how.
+During the first draft if I know something needs to happen in one part and I’m not sure what, I generally write [SOMETHING HAPPENS HERE] and keep going.

-But that’s the best thing about writing; it’s generally not a performance art.
+Fortunately, most writing isn’t a performance art.
 You can always fix it up later.

 How did you sell a book/find an agent/get published?